library(papercheck)

 text_2 <- search_text(papers, pattern = "power")

-Here we have 744 results.
-Inspect them to see if there are any false positives.
+Here we have 772 results.
+Inspect the first 100 rows to see if there are any false positives.

 Regex

-After a quick skim through the 744 results, we can see that words like “powerful” are never reporting a power analysis, so we should try to exclude them.
+After a quick skim through the 772 results, we can see that words like “powerful” or “Power-Point” are never reporting a power analysis, so we should try to exclude them.

 We can use regex to make our text search a bit more specific.
 The following pattern requires that power is followed optionally by “ed” and then by a word border (like a space or full stop), so will match “power” and “powered”, but not “powerful”.